Tire size specifications are outlined by the numbers and letters found on the sidewall of tires.

 |Load Index||Carrying Capacity (lbs)|

 For example, an H rating has a maximum speed capability of 130 mph or 210 km/hr.
 On the other hand, a ‘Z’ rated tire has no maximum speed.
-This rating is for more than 149 mph.
-This is why sports cars mostly use the Z rating.
+This rating is for more than 149 mph; Sports cars mostly use the Z rating.

 Speed Index Rating